HUDSON COUNTY COMMUNITY COLLEGE LIBRARIES

 - Computers, scanners, and printers are shut down 15 minutes before the Libraries close.

-- The second floor of the Main Library closes 30 minutes before closing time.
+- The second floor of the Gabert Library closes 30 minutes before closing time.

 - Student groups of three or more may use the group study rooms in the Gabert Library or North Hudson Campus Library for 2 hours that may be renewed once for two hours per group if no one is waiting.
 These rooms may not be reserved in advance and students must request their use at the service point desk on the second floor.
 At least 3 students must to present at all times to use the study rooms.
 If less than three people are using a room they may be asked to leave.
 Alumni and all other outside groups may not use the group study rooms at any time.

 - The Prayer/Meditation room is for prayer or meditation only.